 - 1. Social and environmental sustainability are important dimensions in ITTO projects, particularly in the areas of forest management and reforestation, and forest industry.
 They have always been fundamental to the achievement of development outcomes in those projects as they are in line with one of the Organization's objectives of contributing to sustainable development.
 The ITTO Guidelines for Environmental and Social Risks and Impacts Assessment (ESIA) come to further strengthen this commitment by providing a tool for systematic mainstreaming of environmental and social sustainability in its field projects. - 2.
-ESIA is increasingly used to identify and understand the environmental and social impacts of development projects.
-For an Organization like ITTO, it demonstrates the recognition of the environmental responsibility that comes with its mandate, which is to promote sustainable development through trade, conservation and best-practice management of tropical forests.
-This mandate implies protection of biodiversity in both protected areas and production forests, and care about the rights of use and access to natural resources of forest dependent local communities and indigenous people dwelling in tropical forests.
-Furthermore, with the global community strengthening the resolve to move towards a low carbon future, the ITTO needs to provide ESIA tools that can play a major part in promoting environmentally sound and sustainable development through the identification of appropriate enhancement and mitigation measures in projects submitted by its members for funding. - 3.
 ITTO has funded more than 750 projects, pre-projects and activities submitted by member countries in the areas of forest management and reforestation, forest industries, and economic information and market intelligence.
 Evidence from ex-post evaluations of more than 500 projects has shown that generally these actions do no harm to the environment.
-A Meta-evaluation of all previously evaluated projects conducted in 2011 (Simula, El-Lakany and Tomaselli, 2011) has shown that ITTO projects have contributed to the achievement of sustainable development (including poverty reduction), and have had a positive impact in the areas of: (i) sustainable forest management (SFM), including restoration and rehabilitation of degraded forests, reforestation and plantations; and (ii) development of community forest management and enterprise.
-The Meta-evaluation also noted that environmental sustainability has generally been rated satisfactory (score of 4 on a scale of 1 to 5), while social sustainability has been more problematic. - 4.
-Although the performance of ITTO's projects on environmental sustainability has generally been satisfactory, there are important reasons for the Organization to develop its ESIA tools.
-The first one is to proactively demonstrate the commitment to pay due attention to social sustainability which has to be integrated with environmental sustainability in the ESIA tools in order to provide the opportunity to avoid, minimize, mitigate and manage the adverse environmental and social impacts of the projects.
-A fundamental reason is that environmental and social sustainability are pathways to achieving sustainable development outcomes, which are implied under the following two of the objectives of ITTA 2006, listed under its Article 1: - Paragraph c: "Contributing to sustainable development and to poverty alleviation"; - Paragraph r: "Encouraging members to recognize the role of forest-dependent indigenous and local communities in achieving sustainable forest management and develop strategies to enhance the capacity of these communities to sustainably manage tropical timber producing forests". - 5.
-Another reason is the requirements of financiers.
-Many institutions that finance development projects have adopted the Equator Principles (www.equator-principles.com, 2013).
-These principles commit those institutions to assessing potential investments in accordance with the International Finance Corporation's Performance Standards on Social and Environmental Sustainability, which include ESIA (IFC, 2012).
+A Meta-evaluation of all previously evaluated projects conducted in 2011 (Simula, El-Lakany and Tomaselli, 2011) has shown that ITTO projects have contributed to the achievement of sustainable development, and have had a positive impact in sustainable forest management (SFM), including restoration and rehabilitation of degraded forests, reforestation and plantations; and development of community forest management and enterprise.

+- 3. Although the performance of ITTO's projects on environmental sustainability has generally been satisfactory, there is an increasing need to pay due attention to social sustainability which has to be integrated with environmental sustainability in the ESIA tools in order to provide the opportunity to avoid, minimize, mitigate and manage the adverse environmental and social impacts of the projects in line with the following two objectives of the ITTA 2006, listed under its Article 1: - Paragraph c: "Contributing to sustainable development and to poverty alleviation"; - Paragraph r: "Encouraging members to recognize the role of forest-dependent indigenous and local communities in achieving sustainable forest management and develop strategies to enhance the capacity of these communities to sustainably manage tropical timber producing forests". - 4.
+ITTO's ESIA Guidelines will strengthen the effectiveness of other related ITTO's technical Guidelines and will provide additional guidance to enable ITTO members design and implement quality projects.
+They constitute a new tool for screening and categorization of proposals that will strengthen the existing project appraisal process and allow ITTO to address the ESIA requirements.